 3. Increasing uncertainty over the adequacy of pension security

 Many feel uncertain of their level of income as they age.
-The financial sustainability of the pension system over the long term poses a challenge, for example.
+The financial sustainability of the pension system over the long term (pdf in Finnish) poses a challenge, for example.
 Life expectancy is also constantly increasing, which sets even more challenges for the current pension system.

 Additional pension cover as an employee benefit might be an even more effective way to engage and recruit skilled employees than you think.

 If the intention is to secure the services of the welfare state and to maintain the current pension system, tax rates will certainly not go down in the near future.

 In Finland, higher salary always means that a higher percentage of the salary is spent on taxes, which is not always motivating to the employee and might put the employer under unreasonable pressure to raise the salary even higher.
 Because of this, the range of remunerations in addition to salary offered by the employer becomes even more important.

 5. Older employees are in demand